Skip to main content

 “Surprise billing” is an unexpected balance bill.
 This can happen when you can’t control who is involved in your care—like when you have an emergency or when you schedule a visit at an in-network facility but are unexpectedly treated by an out-of-network provider.

-What are the new protections?
+What are the protections?

-If you get health coverage through your employer or have an individual or family health plan, these new protections apply:
+If you get health coverage through your employer or have an individual or family health plan, these protections apply:

-• Surprise bills for emergency services are prohibited, even if you get them out-of-network and/or without approval beforehand.
+• Surprise bills for most emergency services are prohibited, even if you get them out-of-network and/or without approval beforehand.

 • Out-of-network charges and balance bills for supplemental care (like anesthesiology or radiology) by out-of-network providers who work at an in-network facility is prohibited.